 Use of discretion, variation and failure

-10.1 The supervisor has the discretion to admit claims of £1,000 or less , or claims submitted that do not exceed 110% of the amount stated by the debtor in the proposal, without the need for additional verification.
+10.1 The supervisor has the discretion to admit claims of £1,000 or less without a claim form, or claims submitted that do not exceed 110% of the amount stated by the consumer in the proposal, without the need for additional verification.

 10.2 The supervisor should ensure that he/she is provided with copies of payslips (or other supporting evidence) every 12 months.
-The supervisor is required to review the debtor’s income and expenditure once in every 12 months, using the StepChange Debt Charity guidelines or, the CFS.
-Where appropriate, and at the request of the supervisor, the debtor must verify increases in outgoings by providing documentary evidence.
-The debtor will be required to increase his/her monthly contribution by 50% of any increase in the net surplus as shown in the original proposal one month following such review.
+The supervisor is required to review the consumer’s income and expenditure once in every 12 months, using the StepChange Debt Charity guidelines, the Common Financial Statement or Standard Financial Statement approved by MAS.
+Where appropriate, and at the request of the supervisor, the consumer must verify increases in outgoings by providing documentary evidence.
+The consumer will be required to increase his/her monthly contribution by 50% of any increase in the net surplus as shown in the original proposal one month following such review.

 10.3 The supervisor will be able to reduce the contribution by up to 15% in total (relative to the original proposal or last agreed variation) without referring back to creditors, to reflect changes in income and expenditure, such change to be reported in the next annual review.

-10.4 Where the individual is employed, the debtor must report any overtime, bonus, commission or similar to the supervisor if not included in the original surplus calculation, where the sum exceeds 10% of the debtor’s normal take home pay.
+10.4 Where the individual is employed, the consumer must report any overtime, bonus, commission or similar to the supervisor if not included in the original surplus calculation, where the sum exceeds 10% of the consumer’s normal take home pay.

 Disclosure to the supervisor will be made within 14 days of receipt and 50% of the amount (over and above the 10%) shall be paid to the supervisor within 14 days of the disclosure.

-10.5 Failure to disclose any such overtime, bonus, commission or similar by the debtor will be considered a breach of the IVA and the supervisor shall notify the creditors in the next annual report with proposals for how the breach is to be rectified.
+10.5 Failure to disclose and/or pay any such overtime, bonus, commission or similar by the consumer will be considered a breach of the IVA.
+Where the individual has failed to disclose and/or pay exceptional income, the term of the IVA may be extended by up to a maximum of 6 months to recover any sums due (to remedy the breach), without any variation being required.

-10.5(a) A debtor who is subject to redundancy whilst in an IVA must:
+10.6 A consumer who is subject to redundancy whilst in an IVA must:

 Inform his/her supervisor within 14 days of notice of redundancy, regardless of whether he/she has received or is to receive any redundancy payment;